lambda-makes-things/vin/README.md

 # vin

-A Neovim config (my own config) that can be quicky installed from a python script
+A Neovim config (my own config) that can be quicky installed from a shell script

 ## TBD